pc9795/ds-algo-java/notes/gfg/ds/8_advanced/trie.md

-**Trie vs Hashing**
+**Advantages of Trie over Hashing**

-Trie is more powerful in case of prefix search.
-Moreover, time complexity of hashing is O(1) in average case, it may have collisions.
+1. Trie is more powerful in case of prefix search.
+2. Time complexity of hashing is O(1) in average case, it may have collisions.

 **Compressed Trie**